The Highly : An in depth interview with Dr. Junella Chin. Full transcript below:

-Dr. Chin: At 17 years old, I was diagnosed with ankylosing spondylitis, or AS, which is a progressive type of arthritis that affects the spine, pelvis, hips, and back.
+Dr. Chin: As a teenager, I was diagnosed with ankylosing spondylitis, or AS, which is a progressive type of arthritis that affects the spine, pelvis, hips, and back.
 It causes extreme pain and stiffness.
 What ends up happening is your vertebrae essentially become crazy-glued together.
 Your spine starts to look like a bamboo stick and you literally can't bend it anymore.
 It usually happens in young adults.

 I tried physical therapy.
 I tried opiates, muscle relaxants, icing, nerve block injections, acupuncture.
 Everything under the sun.
 I left no stone unturned.

-When I moved to San Francisco in the 90’s for medical school, I was really disheartened.
+When I moved to San Francisco for medical school, I was really disheartened.
 The opiates were making me too drowsy, and I couldn’t retain any of my academic material.

 Here I am, training to be a doctor, with hundreds of doctors at my disposal, and I'm unable to fix this thing.
 It felt ironic that I couldn't find a solution to my own chronic pain.
 I was beyond frustrated and would tell the doctors, “I tried it all and I can't...don't hand me another script.
 Please.
 It doesn't work.”